 - I browse the news sections on property firms’ websites.

-Sally Chacatte, group head of HR at Knight Frank, says: 'Spend time each week reading the news and the research sections of company websites.
-An impressive candidate can put what is happening now into historical context and uses their research to make predictions for the future.'
+The former group head of HR at Knight Frank advised: ‘Spend time each week reading the news and the research sections of company websites.
+An impressive candidate can put what is happening now into historical context and uses their research to make predictions for the future.’

 True commercial awareness requires you to dig deeper into property’s business environment on a regular basis to stay knowledgeable of current trends in the industries surrounding real estate.
-Sally Chacatte says: 'You need to understand the real estate market in practice.
-What that means is knowing about some large deals and developments and about the current property news from the real estate press – in addition to keeping up with the economy and financial markets.'
+Knight Frank’s former head of HR added: ‘You need to understand the real estate market in practice.
+What that means is knowing about some large deals and developments and about the current property news from the real estate press – in addition to keeping up with the economy and financial markets.’
 A large firm’s clients span a range of industries, so keeping up with the news across sectors is essential to understanding where your clients are coming from and providing the best services for them.
-Mark Dubes, graduate recruitment and development manager at CBRE, says: ‘If you were meeting with a client, say Mercedes Benz, tomorrow, would you know what was going on in the automobile industry?
+The former graduate recruitment and development manager at CBRE said: ‘If you were meeting with a client, say Mercedes Benz, tomorrow, would you know what was going on in the automobile industry?
 You’ve got to understand other people’s businesses to be able to relate the services we provide to their business.’

 Networking is a extremely effective way of learning about the property industry and employers from people who have first-hand experience.
-Richard Boyle, a commercial surveyor at BNP Paribas Real Estate, advises aspiring surveyors to take any opportunities to speak to business owners and leaders: 'Understand how their business is run and how it links into property.
+A former commercial surveyor at BNP Paribas Real Estate advised aspiring surveyors to take any opportunities to speak to business owners and leaders: 'Understand how their business is run and how it links into property.
 For instance, if a recruitment firm is growing rapidly, that firm is going to need more office space.'

 - Find out more about the different methods for networking with property professionals and more benefits it can have for your job hunt here.

 You also need to think about what else affects the state of an industry.
-Charlotte Di Talamo, graduate programme manager at Cushman & Wakefield says, ‘It is always impressive when candidates form their own opinion and demonstrate a deep understanding of a topical issue.
+Charlotte Di Talamo, HR business partner at Cushman & Wakefield says, ‘It is always impressive when candidates form their own opinion and demonstrate a deep understanding of a topical issue.
 For example how government policies might affect the residential housing market.’
 Politics and all sorts of global event have an impact so keeping on top of current affairs generally is essential both for informing your own judgement as a surveyor and for being taken seriously.
-‘If you’re with a client and they start talking to you about politics and you look at them blankly, it doesn’t make a great impression,’ says Mark.
+‘If you’re with a client and they start talking to you about politics and you look at them blankly, it doesn’t make a great impression,’ said the former CBRE recruiter.

-In order to practice applying your knowledge of property firms to industry news, Serena advises: 'Attend events run by universities and professional bodies, and network with others in the sector.
-Start to develop your opinions on topics affecting the industry (for example, the potential impact of Brexit or new planning regulations) and discuss them; it is a good way to test your knowledge.'
+In order to practice applying your knowledge of property firms to industry news, the former GVA recruiter advised: ‘Attend events run by universities and professional bodies, and network with others in the sector.
+Start to develop your opinions on topics affecting the industry (for example, the potential impact of Brexit or new planning regulations) and discuss them; it is a good way to test your knowledge.’

 Even if you already know which property market or specialism you would like to go into, it's important that you keep on top of news from throughout the property industry.
-Richard Thomas, an associate director at BNP Paribas Real Estate, advises: 'I would suggest one of the best practices for a residential surveyor is to stay aware of value in the commercial sector because development opportunities nearly always arise from residential use being more profitable than the land's existing use.'
+A former associate director at BNP Paribas Real Estate advised: ‘I would suggest one of the best practices for a residential surveyor is to stay aware of value in the commercial sector because development opportunities nearly always arise from residential use being more profitable than the land's existing use.’

 If the following sounds like you, then you’re well on your way to commercial awareness – keep it up: